righettod/poc-idor/README.md

 # Run

+Use either:
-Use the **Run Application** running configuration from Intellij project.
+* The `Run Application` running configuration from Intellij project.
+* The command line `gradlew.bat bootRun`.

 The application is then exposed on http://localhost:8080